amolnarfenton/Ruby/PLP2.md

 ### Writing in Ruby
 If you have used other languages such as Python and Perl you’ll be familiar with putting print before a statement you would like to be printed.
-Well in the case of Ruby its version of print in put.
+Well in the case of Ruby its version of print is put.
 For example:

 ```
 put “Hello World”